mystique920/shell_scripting/readme.md

 ## Installation and Setup

 1. Clone or download the course repository.
-2. Ensure you have a working shell environment (typically Bash on macOS).
+2. Ensure you have a working shell environment.
+While macOS now defaults to zsh, this course uses bash, which is still widely used and supported on macOS.
 3. Open the repository in your favorite text editor.

 ## Running Shell Scripts